 Upon conclusion of the 12 weeks, the subject was assessed and it was determined that she had "increased range of motion, improved balance, and gait speed, and decreased disability" due to the care she had received.
 This type of improvement may positively affect your golf game, making chiropractic beneficial, especially if your goal is to move about the course easier and with less pain.

 Don't let aches and pains keep you from the activities you love.
-If you are in Half Moon Bay, El Granada, Moss Beach and Montara California, give Newbold Chiropractic a call today at (650) 726-3300 for an appointment.
+If you are in Half Moon Bay, El Granada, Moss Beach, Montara CA, give Newbold Chiropractic a call today at (650) 726-3300 for an appointment.

 Strunk RG, Hanses M. Chiropractic care of a 70-year-old female patient with hip osteoarthritis.
 Journal of Chiropractic Medicine 2011;10(1):54-59.